The Bleckley Medal of Honor plane arrives in Wichita

 “The odds and the probabilities of things happening, in our project are just uncalculable,” Schumaker said.

-The plane’s journey started, after it was loaded in Bowling Green, Kentucky, and after just over seven hundred miles, and several days, the fuesalage rolled onto the grounds of WSU Tech.
+The plane’s journey started after it was loaded in Bowling Green, Kentucky, and after just over 700 miles and several days, the fuselage rolled onto the grounds of WSU Tech.

 “Such a tremendous salute to the kinds of people who make sacrifices,” Schumaker said.